 Now that the kids are back in school, many of us are back to the grind.
 So when you stop in our stores and have a grocery list a mile long, we don’t want the wine department to be overwhelming or stressful.
 I have broken down wines by their flavor profiles to make it easier to choose the right wine for you!

-Crisp, dry whites have overriding notes of citrus, with hints of tree and stone fruits.
+Crisp and Dry White Wines Crisp, dry whites have overriding notes of citrus, with hints of tree and stone fruits.
 The finish has high acidity, making it refreshing and cleansing.

 Sauvignon Blanc, Albarino, Gruner Veltliner, Verdejo and unoaked Chardonnay